johnnynienstedt/ShapePlus/README.md

 This required a separate mini-project to reclassify pitches, since MLB's pitch classification system leaves a lot to be desired.
 In my opinion, it is foolish to allow pitchers to classify their own pitches, because it can confuse fans and mislead analysis.
 Therefore, I created a system to classify each pitcher's pitches based purely on shape.
 However, this classification process DOES include full-repertoire considerations, because whether an 88mph breaking ball with +1" iVB and -3" HB is a cutter or a slider or a curveball depends on if your fastball is 90mph or 95mph or 100mph.

 I was not happy to do this, since I was trying to preserve repertoire independence, but there's really no way around it; if Emmanuel Clase's 92mph, +1" iVB, -7" HB pitch is called a cutter, what is his 100/+10/-3 pitch supposed to be called?
 Or, if we do call them a slider and a cutter, what is Calyton Kershaw's 87/+7/-5 suppsoed to be?
 Unfortunately, there's simply no getting around it.
-Even so, I am very satisfied with my classifications.
+Fortunately, the pitch names have no bearing on the grading system.
 I got a bit more creative with names so that it is more immediately obvious to the reader what types of pitches a pitcher truly throws.
 The pitch names are:

   Riding Fastball
   Fastball